Introduction

 Inventory and analyze your environment

-These open source tools are useful to analyze all your AWS environment:
+These open-source tools are useful to analyze all of your AWS environment:

 - General